JamesEvans2014/JamesEvans2014.github.io/_posts/2014-10-25-Stirling-Matrices.md

 \end {aligned}
 \\]

-Initially,the interest was in being able to determine the coefficients of such polynomials for the finite \\(k\\)th order prime polynomials.
-The following construction would be one possible way of achieving such coefficients.
+Initially, the interest was in being able to determine the coefficients of such polynomials for the finite \\(k\\)th order prime polynomials.
+However, the following construction leads to considerations of so called Sterling matrices.

 Let \\(p\_n(x)\\) be the \\((n-1)\\)th order polynomial passing through the first \\(n\\) primes with the coeffcient of \\(x^m\\) being \\(c\_m\\), \\(m=0,1,\dots n-1\\), i.e.,
 \\[